v19msheikh/Project1_Write-a-Data-Science-Blog-Post/README.md

 - The rate of increase in salary with the years of experience

 ## Summary
-## 1. How education may influence the salary?
+## 1.What was the developers Profession and formal education?
 ![](Screenshots/1.png)

-The developers who own a Doctoral Degree get the highest salary of $78,527, followed by Primary/Elementary School graduates at $62,677 and Master's Degree holder at normal pay of $58,250.
+Professional developer                                  36131
+Student                                                  8224
+Professional non-developer who sometimes writes code     5140 Used to be a professional developer                       983 None of these                                             914

 ## 2. Gender Ratio of developers across the globe